Plymouth Valiant: Netherlands (1960–1962)

-New Zealand (1963-1981)
+New Zealand (1963–1981)

 New Zealand's first Valiant model was the Australian 1963 Chrysler Valiant "S" series.
 New Zealand assembly of the Australian models began in 1964 by Todd Motors first in Petone, Wellington, and from 1974 in Porirua, Wellington.
 Only four-door sedans and utilities (pickups) were produced.
 Station wagons, coupes and the mid-70s upmarket Chrysler by Chrysler sedans were otherwise fully imported from Australia.
+The NZ-assembled Chryslers were generally identical to the Australian versions with a few variations.
+During the 1970s Valiants were assembled with 40% local content and unique specifications.
+For example, the New Zealand VJ Valiant Regal 770 was a combination of the body of the Australian VJ and front end of the Australian VH and CH Chrysler.
+New Zealand models featured different interior trim and stiffer suspension settings to cope with the sometimes winding, mountainous New Zealand roads.

 Todd Motors also assembled the Australian two-door Valiant Charger 770 between 1971 and 1976.
 Latter Charger models were fully imported.
 Todd Motors ceased production in 1981.